OSGConnect/connectbook/start/data/output-file-transfer-via-htcondor.md

 As described above, HTCondor will, by default, transfer any files that are generated during the execution of your job(s) back to your `/home` directory.
-If your job(s) will produce multiple output files but you only need to retain a subset of these output files, we recommend deleting the unrequired output files or moving themto a subdirectory as a step in the bash executable script of your job -  only the output files that remain in the top-level directory will be transferred bask to your `/home` directory.
+If your job(s) will produce multiple output files but you only need to retain a subset of these output files, we recommend deleting the unrequired output files or moving them to a subdirectory as a step in the bash executable script of your job -  only the output files that remain in the top-level directory will be transferred bask to your `/home` directory.